 North Bay Village’s prime location and residential areas offer a unique experience to visitors and business owners.

-According to the Village Code in All properties in 8.14 – Shoreline accessibility – the RM-70 and CG districts contiguous to Biscayne Bay and its natural tributaries shall provide and maintain a shoreline walkway adjacent to and parallel to the riparian right-of-way.
-The shoreline walkway shall be provided continuously along the water for the full width of the property and shall be at least 10 feet wide
+According to Village Code 8.14 – Shoreline accessibility, the RM-70 and CG districts contiguous to Biscayne Bay shall provide and maintain a shoreline walkway adjacent to and parallel to the riparian right-of-way.
+The shoreline walkway shall be provided continuously along the water for the full width of the property and shall be at least 25 feet wide.